web-platform-tests/wpt.fyi/scripts/README.md

 ## Updating the pinned Chromium revision in WPT
-These scripts exists as cloud functions in GCP and will need to be redeployed after subsequent changes to the file.
+These scripts exists as Cloud Functions in GCP and will need to be redeployed after subsequent changes to the file.

 _check_chromium_revision.py_